Victor Kamhuka

-Victor Kamhuka (born 2 April 1990) is Zimbabwean footballer who plays as a defender for Pretoria Callies in National First Division.
+Victor Kamhuka (born 2 April 1990) is a Zimbabwean professional footballer who plays as a defender.

 Club career

 Dynamos Harare

 On 1 July 2013, Victor Kamkuka was signed by Dynamos Harare Zimbabwe, a first-division club in Zimbabwe as a defender and spent there 2013–17 and joined Premier Soccer League.

 Pathachakra

 In August 2017, Victor Kamhuka joined Calcutta Football League side Pathachakra.
 He played all the 9 League matches and scored one goal.

 In August 2018, he returned to Pathachakra for 2018–19 CFL Season.
 He played all the 11 league matches for the club and scored two goals.

 Manang Marshyangdi Club

 In December 2018, Kamhuka joined Nepali club Manang Marshyangdi as their fourth foreign signing.

 Southern Samity

 In 2021, he moved to Calcutta Football League side Southern Samity.

 Đông Á Thanh Hóa

 In February 2022, Kamhuka joined Đông Á Thanh Hóa in V.League 1 for first haft of season.
 He played 10 games and 5 of them were clean-sheet games.